radj307/307lib/docs/mainpage.md

     `doxygen ./Doxyfile`

-To execute all of the above steps, you can use this incredibly long one-liner:
+To execute all of the above steps _(The repository is cloned into your current working directory.)_, you can use this incredibly long one-liner:
 `git clone https://github.com/radj307/307lib && cd 307lib && git clone --single-branch --branch gh-pages https://github.com/radj307/307lib gh-pages && cd gh-pages && git submodule init && git submodule update && doxygen ./Doxyfile`